Complete Guide to Yaxha: Unique Mayan Ruins in Guatemala

 The History of Yaxhá

-Yaxha is one of the largest and most important Mayan sites in the Petén jungle.
-It offers a window into the past of one of the world’s greatest civilizations.
+Yaxhá is one of the largest and most important Maya sites in the Petén jungle.
+It offers a window into the ancient Maya world and the cities that once thrived across this region.

 Yaxha stelae and altars